Newcomers lead No. 25 Michigan to win over Bowling Green

+“I think the guys were excited and ready to play.
+We just didn’t play well,” Bowling Green coach Michael Huger said.
+“We ran out of gas.”

 Michigan was warming up for a Big Ten Tournament game in March when the season was halted because of the coronavirus pandemic.
-After losing Zavier Simpson and Jon Teske to graduation, the Wolverines’ roster is now a blend of old and new.
-Livers and Franz Wagner are key holdovers, and Michigan welcomes a handful of transfers and promising freshmen who are expected to contribute.
+After Zavier Simpson and Jon Teske graduated, the Wolverines’ roster is now a blend of old and new.
+Livers and Franz Wagner are key holdovers, and Michigan welcomes a handful of transfers and promising freshmen.

 Brown and Smith transferred in from Wake Forest and Columbia, respectively.
-Smith was in the starting lineup and quickly showed why he was such a prolific scorer in the Ivy League.
+Smith quickly showed why he was a prolific scorer in the Ivy League.
 He scored 12 points in the first half — making all three of his attempts from the field — and Michigan led 25-14 after a layup by freshman center Hunter Dickinson.

+“Mike is going to have the ball in his hands a lot,” Howard said.
+“He’s going to have opportunities to make plays for himself and for others.”

 It was 43-36 at halftime.